meltano/hub/static/markdown/tap-target-maintenance.md

 Thanks for your interest in maintaining a tap or target!
 Here are some best practices and FAQs for contributing to and maintaining these projects.

-### What's expected of maintainers?
+### How are targets marked as "maintained" and "unmaintained"?
 What does a well-maintained tap or target look like?

-(TBD)
+There are no hard requirements for maintainership, but well-maintained taps typically follow these guidelines:

-- Respond to new issues and PRs/MRs within a week
+- Issues and PRs/MRs responded to within a week.
-- TODO: Come up with a baseline list of capabilities
+- TODO: Come up with a baseline list of capabilities?
-- Well documented (define this)
+- All settings documented, with additional documentation containing useage examples.

 ### How do I add my tap or target to the Meltano Hub?

-(TBD) We need a guide for this.
+Please follow the steps outlined in [this guide](/add-a-tap) and the PR request template.

 ### How can I become a maintainer in MeltanoLabs?

+(TBD)

+### How do I stop being a maintainer?

 (TBD)